Fermenting Vegetables In a Warm Climate | 7 Tips To Succeed

-Oxygen is a main enemy of fermented vegetables as it promotes the growth of mold, yeast and other unwanted microorganisms.
+Oxygen is a main enemy of fermented vegetables as it promotes the growth of unwanted microorganisms.
 Therefore, make sure that the brine is completely covering the vegetables to block oxygen out.
 If you use a water lock, then make sure it’s always tight and will not let any air in.
-If you use mason jars, don’t screw the lid on too tight since pressure will build in the jars and the gas needs to escape.
+If you use mason jars, don’t screw the lid on too tight during the first few days since pressure will build in the jars and the gas needs to escape.
 You can also open the lid for a second every now and then to let pressure out.

 Fermenting in a warm climate is doable